paudel-apil/Customer_Support_Ticket_Assistant/README.md

 # Support Ticket Intelligence Assistant

-An unsupervised ML system that automatically classifies support tickets into meaningful categories using semantic embeddings and vector similarity search — no labeled training data required.
+An unsupervised ML system that automatically classifies support tickets into meaningful categories using semantic embeddings and vector similarity search.

 ---